 Historic Martin Mars Waterbombers

-Traditionally in years gone by, two of the these huge historic planes would have been seen sitting in the middle of the lake waiting to be called into action.
+In years past, two of these huge historic planes would have been seen sitting in the middle of the lake, waiting to be called into action.
+In the 1950s, B.C.’s forest industry purchased four of the aircraft and repurposed them into wildfire-fighting machines.

 The last of the remaining famous Martin Mars waterbombers,( seen in the distance) the Hawaii Mars is sitting in drydock at Sproat Lake.
 Photo Credit: Wendy Nordvik-Carr©